• Skip to primary navigation

 • Add stone-ground mustard for mustard mashed potatoes

-• Pour on easy vegan turkey gravy, seitan bacon gravy or cashew gravy with chestnuts
+• Pour on easy vegan turkey gravy or cashew gravy with chestnuts

 What to serve with mashed potatoes

-Store leftover mashed potatoes in the refrigerator in a covered container.
+Store leftover vegan mashed potatoes in the refrigerator in an airtight container.

-They’re easy to reheat in the microwave.
-Heat until warm, stopping once to stir.
+Reheat in the microwave until warm, stopping once to stir.
 If they get too stiff, add another splash of non-dairy milk and stir.
 Finish with another dollop of non-dairy butter.

-If you’d prefer to reheat on the stove, put them into a pot, along with a couple splashes of non-dairy milk.
-Reheat on a medium heat, and stir often, so that it doesn’t stick to the pot.
+Prefer to reheat on the stove?
+Put them into a pot, along with a couple splashes of non-dairy milk.
+Reheat on a medium heat, and stir often, so that it doesn't stick to the pot.

 More potato recipes you'll love

-There’s a reason potatoes are so popular.
-They’re satiating and rife with preparation possibilities.
-Keep the spud love going with these potato recipes.
+Keep the spud love going with these potato recipes:

 • Potato salad